FrankFengF/Drug-drug-interaction-prediction-/README.md

 # Encoder
 This file uses the sentence transformer to translate drug-drug interaction descriptions to vectors.
 Then, k-means cluster is applied to group the description into categories based on the embedding space.

+# DDI Model Running and Evaluation
+This file documents the model running for KNN, RF, XGBOOST, DNN with and without SMOTE oversampling.
+Then, the plot of AUPR across models and the confusion matrix are provided to visualize the results.

 # ADASYN+Attention
-This file used ADASYN to oversample the dataset and found that the effect of ADASYN was much worse than using SMOTE.
-Also, an attention mechanism was applied to evaluate the top influential factors of the model, which corresponded to the pharmacological explanations
+This file uses ADASYN to oversample the dataset and records that the effect of ADASYN was much worse than using SMOTE.
+Also, an attention mechanism is applied to evaluate the top influential factors of the model, which corresponds to the pharmacological explanations

 # Author
 Created by: Qiuyang Feng